mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 "I was honestly so scared," I said.
 "And I honestly thought you weren't going to call back."

 He laughed.
-"I was still asleep when you called since I went to bed at 3 in the morning, but when I saw that you called, I got really scared the entire day, so I just texted you.
+"When I saw that you called, I got really scared the entire day, so I just texted you.
 But I'm really glad we talked.
 And if we do bump into each other, don’t be a stranger."

 "It's good to hear from you.
 Thanks for talking to me."